 The Wild Kingdom crew was a bunch of busy beavers filming an episode on North America’s largest living rodents.
 The beaver episode took the crew to Washington, Oregon, and California.
-Read to learn about our travel and featured organizations in this sneak peek of the episode, airing in January 2023.
+Read to learn about our travel and featured organizations in this sneak peek.

 Preserving Beaver Habitats

 Our journeys took us to Twisp, Washington, visiting North Texas Creek and Twisp River Floodplain.
 There, the Wild Kingdom crew saw former human infrastructure of a dam and levy.
 These were replaced years ago with new posts to better serve the beaver population.
 Though no beavers were sighted, we knew they had been around.
 Logs were a yellow color which indicates the presence of beavers.
 In addition, some logs had beaver teeth marks.